 Elizabeth is thankful that she's figured out how to shut him up.

-At long last, Bingley is coming back to Netherfield.
+And now for some good news: at long last, Bingley is coming back to Netherfield.

 Mrs. Bennet pressures her husband to visit Bingley.
 Mr. Bennet agrees, but only after some sighing about how Mrs. Bennet promised that, if he did this last year, it would result in one of his daughters getting married, but that hasn't happened.